 Antonio Zotti is a Research Fellow at ISPI.
 In 2012, he was awarded a PhD. in Politics and Institutions at the Catholic University of Milan where he is currently a lecturer in European Institutions.
 In 2010, he earned an MSc in Political Theory at the London School of Economics and Political Science.
 He is WP8 manager within the 'GR: EEN - Global re-ordering' FP7 research project funded jointly by the European Commission and the University of Warwick.

 Risultati della ricerca:

-He is lecturer in International Relations and in European Economic Policies at the Bocconi University (Milan).
-He is also Non Resident Senior Fellow at the Chongyang Institute of the Renmin University (Beijing).
+He is lecturer of International Relations at the Bocconi University (Milan), where he was also lecturer of European Economic Policies (2016-2018), and of ‘Structure of International Society’ at the IULM University.
+He is Non Resident Senior Fellow at the Chongyang Institute of the Renmin University (Beijing).

 Sara Vigil is Associate Research Fellow at ISPI for the Africa Programme.
 Sara is a Research Associate at the Hugo Observatory of the University of Liège (ULg) (Belgium) and at the International Institute of Social Studies (ISS) of Erasmus University Rotterdam (The Netherlands) where she is completing her PhD on the interconnections between climate change politics, land grabbing, and migration (with a focus on Senegal and Cambodia).
 At ISS, she is a member of the MOSAIC project: ‘Climate change mitigation policies, land grabbing and conflict in fragile states’.

 Brendan Vickers is Senior Associate Research Fellow at ISPI for the Africa Programme.
 He holds a PhD in Politics from the University of London.
 He currently works as Head of International Trade Policy in the Trade, Oceans and Natural Resources Directorate at the Commonwealth Secretariat in London.